Jeffries visits border one day after McCarthy

 Democrats appear to be refusing to cede the border to the GOP.

-In addition to Jeffries’ trip on Friday, two leading Democrats on the House Judiciary Committee announced on Thursday that Democrats on the panel will visit the border next month.
+In addition to Jeffries’s trip on Friday, two leading Democrats on the House Judiciary Committee announced on Thursday that Democrats on the panel will visit the border next month.

 “Judiciary Democrats will conduct their own trip to the border next month where we will hear from the community and government officials on the ground,” Nadler and Jayapal wrote.